-In addition, we are refining our portfolio through acquisitions that promise above-average profitable growth as part of the BASF Verbund to help reach a relevant market position.
-A key consideration is that these are innovation-driven or offer a technological differentiation, and make new, sustainable business models possible.
-Investments and acquisitions alike are prepared by interdisciplinary teams and assessed using various criteria.
-In this way, we ensure that economic, environmental and social concerns are included in strategic decision-making.
+In addition, we are refining our portfolio through acquisitions that promise above-average profitable growth and help to expand our market position in a targeted manner.
+A key consideration is that these are innovation-driven, offer a technological differentiation, or make new, sustainable business models possible.

 Capex: selected projects

 In recent years, market growth in China has been driven by increased domestic consumption, higher standards of living as well as more local value creation.
-With a world market share of over 45%, China is the largest chemical market and drives the growth of global chemical production.
+With a world market share of around 50%, China is the largest chemical market and drives the growth of global chemical production.
 BASF is very well prepared to capture future growth in China.
 We have built an extensive network throughout the country.
-The following sites are the backbone of our activities in the region:
+The following sites are the backbone of our activities in China:

 - Shanghai is home to our Greater China headquarters and an Innovation Campus as well as the Caojing production site.

 - Nanjing is the location of our Verbund site in a joint venture with Sinopec as well as a wholly owned site.

 - In Chongqing, we operate a wholly owned MDI production complex.